 In recent years the “Alternative Measures of Labor Underutilization” published by the U.S. Bureau of Labor Statistics have grown in popularity as statistics for identifying slack in the labor market.
 These alternative measures, commonly identified by a “U” in front of a number from 1 to 6, provide both more narrowly (U-1 and U-2) and more broadly (U-4, U-5, and U-6) defined estimates of labor underutilization than the official unemployment rate (identified as U-3).
 The various measures range from very narrow to very broad definitions of “underutilization,” relative to the official definition of unemployment.

 The narrowest measure, U-1, tracks the number of persons unemployed 15 weeks or longer as a percent of the civilian labor force.
-In Oregon, U-1 was within a range of 1.3 and 1.9 percent from 2006 through 2008, before peaking at 6.7 percent in 2010.
+In Oregon, U-1 was within a range of 1.2% and 1.9% from 2006 through mid-2008, before peaking at 6.7% in 2010.
 Because this measure tracks those unemployed 15 weeks or longer, we did not see an immediate spike early into the pandemic.
-But in July and August, this measure increased significantly, to 3.6 percent and 4.5 percent, respectively.
-In September 2020, U-1 dropped slightly to 4.1 percent and again in October to 3.9 percent.
+But in July and August, this measure increased significantly, to 3.6% and 4.4%, respectively.
+By early 2021, U-1 dropped to 2.9%.
 Oregonians are remaining unemployed, even as the state is reopening the economy.

-The second measure, U-2, considers the percentage of job losers and persons who completed temporary jobs as a percentage of the civilian labor force.
-In October 2020, 3.8 percent of the Oregon labor force met this definition, down from 6.6 percent in September.
-In March 2020, the U-2 was only 1.6 percent, a record low.
-It then rose to a new record high of 10.4 percent in April and May of 2020.
-The prior record occurred during the Great Recession and its aftermath, when the U-2 reached a high of 8.0 percent.
+The second measure, U-2, considers the number of job losers and persons who completed temporary jobs as a percentage of the civilian labor force.
+In February 2021, 4.1% of the Oregon labor force met this definition.
+In March 2020, the U-2 was only 1.7%, a record low.
+It then rose to a new record high of 10.8% in April 2020.
+The prior record occurred during the Great Recession and its aftermath, when the U-2 reached a high of 8.1%.

 The broader measures begin by adding discouraged workers to the unemployed.
 In the U-4 measure, discouraged workers are defined as those who want a job, are available for work and have searched for work in the prior year; however they are not currently looking for a job for reasons related to the job-market.
 If these workers are added, the measure results in only a modest increase relative to the official rate.
-In October 2020 this measure was 8.3 percent, very close to the official unemployment rate.
-In April 2020 this measure peaked at 15.0 percent.
-Around the time of the Great Recession this measure reached a high of 12.2 percent.
+In February 2021 this measure was 6.5%, very close to the official unemployment rate.
+In April 2020 this measure peaked at 13.4%.
+Around the time of the Great Recession this measure reached a high of 11.7%.

 Measure U-5 includes not only discouraged workers but all “marginally attached workers.”
 Marginally attached workers are defined as persons who are neither working nor currently looking for work but indicate that they want and are available for a job and have looked for a job sometime in the past year.
 This group includes those who are not currently looking for work for reasons such as lack of child care or transportation.
-Using this definition, 8.1 percent of the Oregon labor force plus marginally attached workers meets these criteria in October 2020.
-This measure was at a record low in February and January of 2020, 3.9 percent, and at only 4.2 percent in March.
-By April 2020, this measure reached a record high of 15.6 percent.
-During the Great Recession, this measure reached a high of 13.0 percent in May and June of 2009.
+Using this definition, 7.6% of the Oregon labor force plus marginally attached workers meets these criteria in February 2021.
+This measure was at a record low of 4.1% in December 2019, and at only 4.6% in March 2020.
+By April 2020, this measure reached a record high of 14.2%.
+During the Great Recession, this measure reached a high of 12.5% in May 2009.

 Finally, the broadest measure of labor underutilization, U-6, includes not only all unemployed and marginally attached persons, but also those employed part time for economic reasons.
 This latter group provides an objective measure of a portion of the underemployed (the so-called “involuntary part-time workers”).
 The BLS defines “part-time workers” as those who worked less than 35 hours during the reference week of the Current Population Survey.
 To be classified as employed part time for economic reasons, an individual must also be working part time because of poor business conditions or because of the inability to find full-time work and must want and be available for full-time work.
 Involuntary part-time employment does not capture all underemployed, such as those whose education may qualify them for a more highly skilled position.
 However, these types of underemployment are fairly subjective and more difficult to quantify.
-Using the broadest measure of labor underutilization tracked by the BLS, U-6, 11.7 percent of the civilian labor force plus the marginally attached was either unemployed, marginally attached to the labor force, or underemployed in October 2020.
-Oregon’s U-6 was at a record low of 7.4 percent in January 2020 and reached a record high of 23.4 percent in April 2020.
+Using the broadest measure of labor underutilization tracked by the BLS, U-6, 11.6% of the civilian labor force plus the marginally attached was either unemployed, marginally attached to the labor force, or underemployed in February 2021.
+Oregon’s U-6 was at a record low of 7.6% in November 2019 and reached a record high of 20.9% in April 2020.

 All measures tend to respond in a similar fashion to the business cycle.
 Regardless of which measure is deemed appropriate, rates of labor underutilization have generally moved up and down together.
 While the rates for measure U-6 are high relative to the official definition of the unemployment rate (U-3), both U-3 and U-6 show very similar economic trends in Oregon’s labor market over time.
-All measures, except for the U-1, spiked to record highs in April 2020 and while trending down in the past couple of months, remained high in October 2020.
+All measures, except for the U-1, spiked to record highs in April 2020 and while trending down since the spring spike, declines have slowed since the fall surge in the virus.
 In July and August the U-1 measure increased substantially and it has remained elevated, meaning not all Oregonians are going back to work quickly and many are remaining unemployed.
 It continues to be important to track these measures to see how Oregonians are being impacted by COVID-19.